Greg C. Wright

 With Tianxi Wang · Journal of Economic Theory, September 2020, Vol. 189

 A key feature of Information and Communication Technologies (ICT) is that they increase the size of the market or the scale of operation for workers in some occupations.
-We model the scale of operation as the limit up to which the production technology displays increasing returns to scale.
-We then explore the implications of this feature of ICT for the income distribution within affected occupations, as well as for individuals' occupational choices.
-Within occupations, an increase in the scale of operation intensifies competition between workers and increases inequality.
-It also drives the lowest-ability workers out of the occupation while reducing the earnings of the next lowest-ability workers when the substitutability between the output of the affected occupations and that of the rest of the economy is low.
+We model the scale of operation as the limit up to which the production technology displays increasing returns to scale and explore the implications for income distribution and occupational choice.

 From Selling Goods to Selling Services: Firm Responses to Trade Liberalization